Arthi-chaud/Meelo/README.md

 [![Maintainability Rating](https://sonarcloud.io/api/project_badges/measure?project=arthi-chaud_Meelo-back&metric=sqale_rating)](https://sonarcloud.io/summary/new_code?id=arthi-chaud_Meelo-back)

 Meelo is a music server and application to enjoy your personal music files anywhere, anytime you want.
-This project is made by a music collector, and for music collectors.
+This project is made by and for music collectors.
 Its goal is to have a clean, organized, easy and accessible way to store and serve files.

 ## Getting Started